Is Tajikistan Safe? Generally, Yes

 Healthcare in Tajikistan is abysmal.
 Options for treatment whether injured or ill are bleak.

-This is why I really recommend travel insurance like that covers medical treatment as well as medivac coverage in the event you’ll need to be transported elsewhere for treatment.
+This is why I really recommend travel insurance that covers medical treatment as well as medivac coverage in the event you’ll need to be transported elsewhere for treatment.

 Tajikistan is no stranger to earthquakes, landslides, avalanches, and bad weather conditions.